LucasSilbernagel/LucasSilbernagel/README.md

 # Hi, I'm Lucas!
-I’m a Toronto-based front-end developer specializing in crafting captivating user interfaces that leave a lasting impact.
+I'm a front-end developer based in Toronto, Canada.

+I specialize in crafting captivating user interfaces that leave a lasting impact.
 With a strong focus on accessibility and user-centric design, I bring mockups and ideas to life, creating immersive web pages and apps that seamlessly connect users with digital experiences.

 ## Tech stack